oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/how_to.md

 ### Inverse side of an association

 Similar to an owning side of association the inverse part should be enabled manually.
-This can be done by registering [AddInverseToOneAssociation](../../ApiBundle/Processor/Config/Shared/AddInverseToOneAssociation.php) API processor.
+This can be done by registering [AddInverseToOneAssociation](../../Processor/Config/Shared/AddInverseToOneAssociation.php) processor.

 For example: